Vanessa082/survey-form/README.md

 Form

-This is a **Survey Form** project built with HTML and CSS, created as part of a challenge for [FreeCodeCamp](https://www.freecodecamp.org).
+This is a **Survey Form** project built with HTML and CSS.
 The project showcases basic web form creation, layout, and validation using HTML5.

 ## Project Overview